DevelopCMD/videoeditbot-portable/COMMANDS.md

 Commands
 ===========

-These are commands that the bot supports.
+These are commands that the program supports.

 A command is declared as `filtername=value`.
 For example, to add 100 bass boost, use `bass=100`.